spawaskar-cora/cora-docs/docs/user-guide/modules/missing-persons/missing-persons.md

 Here you will be able to select "Batch Edit" and update one or more fields for each of the selected cases.

+## MissingPersonChatbot

+!!! warning

+     The following section on this page is work in progress.

 ## Managing Cases

 CoRA allows you to look at and manage missing person cases with ease and flexibility.
 Select a specific case by selecting the case number underlined in blue.
 Once you select the case, a page will open with the details of the selected case.